LeProfesseurStagiaire/rtsSelectionMoveDemo/README.md

 # rts Selection and Movement Demo
-A simple DEMO to test selection and move like in RTS games.

 ![banner](rtsSelectMoveDemo/git_content/rect982.png)

+## About

+A simple GODOT demo to test selection and moving units like in RTS games.
+You can also choose a formation shape for your units and some other parameter.

+## In game inputs

+- Left click :
+  - Drag to expand a shape to select units.
+  - Click on the UI to change parameter in runtime.
+- Right click : Move the selected units around your cursor position.

 ## Content